Birthdays Ideas for Celebrating Student Birthdays in the Preschool, Pre-K, and Kindergarten Classroom

 This is how we celebrate student birthdays in our classroom.

 I have a selection of various birthday books that I allow the birthday child to choose from and then I read the chosen book to the entire class.
-The latest book by Laura Numeroff; If You Give a Pig a Party is also an excellent birthday book.
+If You Give a Pig a Party by Laura Numeroff is also an excellent birthday book.

-The birthday box is a very simple and easy storage solution to house your birthday supplies; I decided to create the “birthday box” when I ran out of storage in my classroom.
+The birthday box is a very simple and easy storage solution that can hold your birthday supplies.
+I decided to create this birthday box when I ran out of storage in my classroom.
 It’s not only a great storage solution, it also makes a nice decorative and conversation piece.
-Wrap the bottom of a copy paper box in birthday wrapping paper, then wrap the lid separately, don’t forget to add a decorative bow on top.
-Inside the box there are birthday read alouds, birthday vests, birthday cards and prizes, and a musical birthday cake.
+Wrap the bottom of a copy paper box in birthday wrapping paper, then wrap the lid separately, don’t forget to add a decorative bow on top!
+Inside the box there are birthday books, birthday vests, birthday cards and prizes, and a musical birthday cake.

-My mom is very handy and she makes me these cute vests for my classroom.
-I have leader of the day vests so it was only natural that I had birthday vests too.
+My mom is very handy and she made me these cute vests for my classroom.
+I have leader of the day vests so it was only natural that I have birthday vests too.
 The birthday child chooses which vest to wear for the day.

 I give the birthday child a birthday pencil and a birthday card.
-This year I am also giving a birthday book to each child for their birthday.
+I also give a birthday book to each child for their birthday.
 I have accumulated enough free books through Scholastic bonus points that I can give each child a book for their birthday.

-This interactive musical cake is a big hit with my students every year!
-It plays the Happy Birthday song and much more!
+This musical cake is a big hit with my students every year, it plays the Happy Birthday song when squeezed!
 The birthday student wears the vest, sits in my chair in front of the class, and holds the cake as we all sing the song to the birthday child.

-I switched to this bulletin board recently to go with the flowers and growing theme in my classroom.
+This birthday bulletin board goes along with the flowers and growing theme in my classroom.
 The title of the bulletin board is Blooming Birthdays.